 Before adding softscape and hardscape to your yard, you must focus on how long it will work properly:

-Some hard materials, like wood or concrete, can discolor or degrade over time, which gives your space a dull and outdated appearance.Soft elements like plants and trees have a natural lifecycle and may need to be replaced periodically; otherwise, they give an unwelcoming appearance.
+| Some hard materials, like wood or concrete, can discolor or degrade over time, which gives your space a dull and outdated appearance. | Soft elements like plants and trees have a natural lifecycle and may need to be replaced periodically; otherwise, they give an unwelcoming appearance. |

 Balance is a key principle in landscape architecture.
-You can’t prioritize one over the other between softscape vs hardscape because a successful landscape demands a balanced ratio of both.
+You can’t prioritize one over the other between softscape and hardscape because a successful landscape demands a balanced ratio of both.
 It’s not challenging, but it just requires the right strategy for selecting elements between softscape and hardscape.

-Typically, a landscape is designed with a ratio of 60% softscape and 40% hardscape, but this can be adjusted according to the specific space, climate, and functionality required.
+- Balance with the Right Ratio: Typically, a landscape is designed with a ratio of 60% softscape and 40% hardscape, but this can be adjusted according to the specific space, climate, and functionality required.

-Create hardscape elements, such as patios, gazebos, and water features, then use soft elements, like flowering plants and climbing vines, to soften their surroundings.
+- Create Focal Point: Create hardscape elements, such as patios, gazebos, and water features, then use soft elements, like flowering plants and climbing vines, to soften their surroundings.

-It’s essential to have a deep understanding of both softscape and hardscape elements, as it will help you to estimate how much space you need to soften by adding greenery and how much space other hard elements can cover.
+- Understanding the Elements: It’s essential to have a deep understanding of both softscape and hardscape elements, as it will help you to estimate how much space you need to soften by adding greenery and how much space other hard elements can cover.

-If your outdoor space is more exposed to neighbors and feels disturbed by noise, then consider increasing the softscape with large trees and tall plants.
+- Focus on Peace and Privacy: If your outdoor space is more exposed to neighbors and feels disturbed by noise, then consider increasing the softscape with large trees and tall plants.
 Also, incorporate hard elements, such as a water feature, for a relaxing sound.

-Whatever you decide between hardscape vs softscape, remember that too much hardscape can make your yard look unwelcoming, and if the softening exceeds, it’s hard to manage.
+Whatever you decide between hardscape and softscape, remember that too much hardscape can make your yard look unwelcoming, and if the softening exceeds, it’s hard to manage.
 Therefore, it’s essential to utilize your space wisely, striking the right balance between these two components, to transform it into a beautiful and luxurious green oasis.

 If you are having difficulty deciding how to place each element into your backyard, then it’s best to contact KLG.
 We have a team of reliable hardscape contractors in Dubai, utilizing the best materials and solutions tailored to your needs.